giannifontanot/workout-tracker/README.md

     + [Support](#support)
     + [Authors](#authors)
 ## Installation
-- If you want to run the application you will only need a web browser.
+- To run the application you will only need a web browser.
-- In case you want to improve the development then you will need to install:
+- In case you want to improve the code, then you will need to install:
 	+ NodeJS
 	+ ExpressJS and
-	+ MongoDB.
+	+ MongoDB

 ## Usage
 You can use this app in the gym or during your running laps, just attach your phone firmly on your arm!

 ![workout-tracker.gif](workout-tracker.gif)
 ## Credits
+To develop the backend of this app I used many resources.
+The most important are these:
  - [Mongoose $addFieldfs](https://docs.mongodb.com/manual/reference/operator/aggregation/addFields/#mongodb-pipeline-pipe.-addFields)
  - [Tabnine - Aggregate Function](https://www.tabnine.com/code/javascript/functions/mongoose/Model/aggregate)
  - [How to deploy MongoDB in Heroku](https://www.mongodb.com/developer/how-to/use-atlas-on-heroku/)